tonywu6/mdbookkit/docs/src/rustdoc-link/getting-started.md

 ## Install

-You will need:
+You will need to:

-1. [rust-analyzer]:
+1. Have [rust-analyzer]:

-   - If you already use the [VS Code extension][ra-extension], this project will automatically use the server binary that comes with it, no extra setup is needed!
+   - If you already use the [VS Code extension][ra-extension]: this crate automatically uses the server binary that comes with it, no extra setup is needed!
    - Otherwise, [install][ra-install] rust-analyzer (e.g. via `rustup`) and make sure it's on your `PATH`.

-2. This crate:
+2. Install this crate:

    ```
    cargo install mdbookkit --features rustdoc-link